This post may contain compensated links. Please read our disclaimer for additional information.

 So there you go a round up of things I have learnt since moving to Australia!
 I am sure there are still things that will surprise and amuse me!
 Have I missed something out – let me know so at least I am prepared!

-For more tips, stories and chat about life in Australia why not join my Facebook group ALL ABOUT OZ?
+For more tips, stories and chat about life in Australia why not join my Facebook group WHAT ABOUT OZ?

 CLICK THIS LINK OR THE PICTURE BELOW!